Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 The System

-You’ve eliminated all the possibilities above, but the problem remains unsolved?
-Well, despite all the big strides in technology, electronic systems that utilize circuit boards can still malfunction, and water softeners are no exception.
+So, what if you’ve eliminated all the possibilities above, but the problem remains unsolved?
+Despite all the big strides in technology, electronic systems that utilize circuit boards can still malfunction, and water softeners are no different.

 In case of a malfunctioning system (circuit board), you should contact a professional electrician, preferably referred to you by the manufacturer of your water softener.

-The brine tank of a water softener might be full of water due to a clogged component, mistimed regeneration cycle settings, or a malfunction in the circuit board or piston stack.
+If there’s standing water in your water softener’s salt tank, it’s most likely due to a clogged component, mistimed regeneration cycle settings, or a malfunction in the circuit board or piston stack.

-Clogging problems are easy to identify and take care of.
-Just look at the brine and drain lines, brine injector, and control valves to see whether they’re clogged and remove the buildup.
+Clogging problems are easy to identify and fix.
+Just check the brine and drain lines, brine injector, and control valves to see if they’re clogged and remove the buildup.

-Of course, if there’s any damage to any of these components, you should replace them.
+Of course, if any of these components are damaged, you should replace them.
 To prevent recurrences, consider installing a pre-filter that can remove contaminants that might cause buildups in your softening device.

 A malfunction in the piston stack or circuit board, on the other hand, requires the assistance of professionals.
-So, it’s better to contact the device manufacturer and ask them for help.
+So, it’s better to ask the device manufacturer for help.

 We HATE spam.
 Your e-mail will never sold or shared!